KNFullStack/Milestone-Project-3/README.md

 ## Publishing
 The project was published using [Heroku](https://www.heroku.com/), the following steps were performed:
+1. A requirements file and a Procfile was created within [GitPod](https://www.gitpod.io/) and saved.
+  > Requirements file created with: `pip3 freeze –local > requirements.txt`
+  > Procfile created with: `echo web: python app.py > Procfile`
-1. A new app was created on Heroku, where a name was selected with Europe selected as the region.
+2. A new app was created on Heroku, where a name was selected with Europe selected as the region.
-2. XXX HOW DID I DEPLOY TO HEROKU?
-3. XXX HOW DID I DEPLOY TO HEROKU?
-4. XXX HOW DID I DEPLOY TO HEROKU?
-5. XXX HOW DID I DEPLOY TO HEROKU?
+3. Within this new app on Heroku, navigate to the "Deploy" tab.
+Under "Deployment method" click on the "GitHub" icon.
+From here your GitHub account and Heroku can be linked.
+Search for the relevent repository name in GitHub in the search area that appears.
+4. Environment variables are saved within a hidden file, meaning that Heroku does not have access to them.
+Under "Settings", click on "Reveal Config Vars".
+Various important ket-value pairs are placed here.
+5. Navigate back to the "Deploy" branch and click "Enable Automatic Deployment".
+Heroku will now start to gather data from the assocaited GitHub repository.
+Future `git push` commands in GitPod will save the data to GitHub and to Heroku, where a live version of the project can be found.

 ## Local Clone
 To create a local clone of the project you can follow the steps below: